ma3-pro-plugins/ma3-ts-plugin-template/README.md

 A `tsconfig.json` and `tsconfig_dev.json` are generated every time your run `npm run build` or `npm run dev` respectively.

 They both extend the `tsconfig_base.json`

+## Built-In images

+The plugin builder looks for a folder called `images` under the `src` folder.
+If it find one, it generates a `__imagesB64` folder which includes:
+- A `__[image_name].ts` file for each image, which exports the `fileName` and `imageBase64` string
+- An `index.ts` file which exports:
+  - `ImageKey` type: a string literal type with all possible image names
+  - `images` object: a map of image-key to image-data

+> You need to initially run `npm run build` at least once, so the example code would compile in VS code.